Joaquin6/platform-assistant/README.md

 This is a Electron application that maintains tools across OS.

+## References
+- [Chrome DevTools Extension](https://developer.chrome.com/extensions/devtools)- used to extend the ability of devtools for debugging popular web frameworks.

 ## Resources for Learning Electron

 - [electron.atom.io/docs](http://electron.atom.io/docs) - all of Electron's documentation